WED-2023/assignment3-2-206917510_206511727_assignment2/README.md

 ## Contributors

-- Ido Badash & Yehonatan
+- Ido & Yehonatan & Sahar
 - Spoonacular for the food data

 ## License